hammock-sync/hammock-sync/README.md

 Hammock Sync is an [Apache CouchDB&trade;][acdb] replication-protocol-compatible datastore for devices that don't want or need to run a full CouchDB instance.
-It was originaly built by [Cloudant](https://cloudant.com), building on the work of many others and now maintanied and modernized by the Hammock Sync project.
+It was originally built by [Cloudant](https://cloudant.com), building on the work of many others and now maintained and modernized by the Hammock Sync project.
 This work is available under the [Apache 2.0 licence][ap2].

 [ap2]: https://github.com/cloudant/sync-android/blob/master/LICENSE